VWeisbecker/Marsupials_Basicranium_vs_Cranium_Phylosignal/README.md

 ## Figures

 [Figures](/Figures/) contains outputs from [03_01_Figures_plots.Rmd](/Analyses/03_01_Figures_plots.Rmd) and other components required for making figures.
-It includes sub-folders for particular figures and a Usrmats folder which contains coordinates for ensuring that meshes are oriented appropriately for screenshotting.
+It requirese creation of sub-folders for particular figures as outlined in the code, and a Usrmats folder which contains coordinates for ensuring that meshes are oriented appropriately for screenshotting.